-No amortization expense related to purchased intangible assets was recorded in amortization in the accompanying consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2023, and 2022.
-All purchased intangible assets, including those acquired through its acquisitions of Ebyline, ZenContent, and TapInfluence have been fully amortized since 2021.
+Amortization expense recorded in depreciation and amortization in the accompanying consolidated statements of operations and comprehensive loss was \$49,287 and \$0 for the three and nine months ended September 30, 2023, March 31, 2024 and 2022.
+All purchased intangible assets, including those acquired through its acquisitions of Ebyline, ZenContent, and TapInfluence have been fully amortized since 2021, 2023, respectively.

-There were no impairment charges associated with the Company's purchased intangible assets in the three and nine months ended September 30, 2023 and 2022.
+There were no impairment charges associated with the Company's purchased intangible assets in Digital Assets

+During the three and nine months ended September 30, 2023 March 31, 2024 and 2022.